ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 4 | Delete List Items

 Your `FoodBox` component has a delete button, and it is time to put it to use.
-In this iteration, your task is to implement the delete functionality to remove the item from the food list when a user clicks the delete button.
+In this iteration, your task is to implement the delete functionality to remove the item from the food list when the delete button is clicked.

 **Hint:** To update the food array that is in the state of the `App` component, you will need to pass a function through the props.
 This function should take the id of the food item to be removed, remove it from the foods array, and then update the state variable holding the foods array.